raquo/Airstream/README.md

 This has straightforward memory management implications: nothing in Airstream is keeping references to a *stopped* observable.
 So, if you don't have any of your own references to a stopped Observable, it will be garbage collected, as expected.

-However, a started observable has additional references to it from:
+However, a _started_ observable has additional references to it from:
  1) The parent/upstream observable on which this observable depends (via the parent's list of internal observers)
  2) The Subscription objects created by `addObserver` or `foreach` calls on this observable, if this observable has external observers.
 Those subscriptions are in turn referenced by their Owner-s (more on those later)

 Remember that if a given observable is started, its parent is also guaranteed to be started, and so on.
 This creates a potentially long chain of observables that typically terminate with external observers on the downstream end, and some kind of event producer on the upstream end.
-All of these reference each other, directly or indirectly, and so will not be garbage collected unless there are no more references in your program to any observable or observer in this whole graph.
+All of these reference each other, directly or indirectly, and so will not be garbage collected unless there are no more references in your program to _any_ observable or observer in this whole graph.

 Now imagine that in the chain of activated observables mentioned above the most downstream observable is related to a UI component that has since then been destroyed.
 You would want that now-irrelevant observable to be stopped in order for it to be garbage collected, since it's not needed anymore, but it will continue to run for as long as it has its observer.
 And if you forgot to remove that observer when you destroyed the UI component it related to, you got yourself a memory leak.

-This is a common memory management pattern for most streaming libraries out there, so it should come as no surprise to anyone familiar with event streams.
+This is a common memory management pattern for almost all streaming libraries out there, so this should come as no surprise to anyone familiar with event streams.

 Some reactive UI libraries such as Outwatch give you a way to bind the lifecycle of subscriptions to the lifecycle of corresponding UI components, and that automatically kills the subscription (removes the observer) when the UI component it relates to is destroyed.
 However, the underlying streaming libraries that such UI libraries use have no concept of such binding, and so in those libraries you can manually call `stream.addObserver` and create a subscription that will not be automatically killed when the UI component that it conceptually relates to is unmounted.

 What makes Airstream special is a built-in concept of ownership.
 When creating a leaky resource, e.g. when calling `addObserver`, you _have to_ also provide a reference to an Owner who will eventually kill the subscription.
 For example, that owner could be a UI component to which the subscription relates, and it could automatically kill all subscriptions that it owns when it is destroyed, allowing the now-irrelevant observables to be stopped and garbage collected.
-This is how [Laminar](https://github.com/raquo/Laminar)'s `ReactiveElement` works.
+This is essentially how [Laminar](https://github.com/raquo/Laminar)'s `ReactiveElement` works.
 For more details, see the [Ownership](#ownership) section.